 - Be honest when completing the application forms.
 If you fail to tell an insurance company about any ill-health or medical condition you may have suffered it will be treated as non-disclosure and could result in a claim being rejected.
 You may have to pay a little more to get the cover that you want, but it is a price worth paying to know that the policy will guarantee to pay out.

 - If you are unsure, ask the insurance company to write to your doctor.
 Never take a chance when it comes to insuring your life.
 If you are unsure of the medication you were on or the dates that you were diagnosed with an illness you should simply request that the insurance company writes to your doctor for clarification.
 The insurance company will cover the cost (and you will be insured under their 'accidental death benefit' while they wait for your doctor to reply).

 - Place your policy in trust.
-A trust form (often described as a 'mini will) is a document you can complete (for free) to ensure that the proceeds of a life insurance policy are paid directly to the named beneficiaries.
-A trust ensures that the proceeds remain outside of the deceased's estate and avoid the need for probate and inheritance tax.
+A trust form is a document you can complete, usually for no extra cost, to ensure that the proceeds of a life insurance policy are paid directly to the named beneficiaries.
+A trust ensures that the proceeds remain outside of the deceased person's estate and avoids the need for probate and inheritance tax.
 Inheritance tax is currently charged at 40% over the tax-free threshold of £325,000.

 - Speak to an independent specialist.
 Not only will an independent specialist help you to find the cheapest life insurance quotes, they can help you complete the application forms, liaise with the insurance company on your behalf and crucially, they can help to place your policy into trust.
 We have personally vetted the services of a specialist insurance broker* that will be able to do all of the above for you.
 To speak to an adviser, with no obligation to take things further, just fill in the form via the above link.
 If you do decide to take out a suitable life insurance policy you will also qualify for up to £100 cashback.